JuliaReach/dev/Tools.md

 The second step requires manual intervention to accept the meeting in the juliareach account, but since we have low traffic we don't need to automate it.

+## HackMD

+We have a space to share team notes in HackMD: https://hackmd.io/team/juliareach

 ## Github

 ### Purposes